Macy's, the extraordinary love and tragedy of 'Titanic': on the Isidore and Ida Strauss Memorial

 It was he who had the idea to place a porcelain and glass department in Macy's, the city's most famous department store.
 And in 1873 he managed to agree on this - the entire basement floor was given to the Strauss.
 Inspired by their success, they open department stores in Brooklyn, Boston, Chicago, Philadelphia and Washington.
 Now, they are becoming the only ones who manage to "sit on two chairs", supplying their products at the same price, both small private shops and huge department stores.
 Gradually, the Strauss became the largest sellers of porcelain and glass products in the country.
 And the thought of becoming the owner of a large department store never occurred to them.
 However, life has decided otherwise.

 Macy's is now an American department store chain with 552 stores.
 The company employs up to 130 people.
 The Strauss-built department store in Herald Square in New York is one of the largest in the world.
-The company was founded in 000 by 1858-year-old Roland Hussey Macy (hence the name) and was a small dry goods store.
+The company was founded in 000 by 1858-year-old Roland Hussey Macy (hence the name) and was a small haberdashery store.
 From the age of 21, Macy worked on the whaling ship "Emily Morgan" near the island of Nantucket, where he was born.
-He had a tattoo with a red star on his arm.
+He had a red star tattooed on his arm.
 The original Macy and Co. logo includes this particular red star, which Macy considered a symbol of success.